Note that this page deals with the Venom symbiote itself. For more information on its various hosts go to their respective pages.

 Eddie would later free himself and team-up with Spider-Man, reuniting with his own Venom symbiote.
 The five new symbiote tested out their powers against the combined efforts of Spider-Man and Venom, but their symbiotes where seemingly destroyed by a machine triggered by Venom, and the human host where thought dead after the Life Foundation complex self-destructed.
 Having escaped the exploding building, the two spider-powered foes would join forces against Roland Treece and prevent him from killing all of the inhabitants of the underground city.
 Spider-Man then returned to New York while Venom would remain with the underground city.

 Carnage would later escape again and be joined up with other super villains and start the Maximum Carnage.
-Once again Spider-Man and Venom would fight him again after Carnage called out Venom on TV.
-Venom would later assemble his own team including Cloak, Dagger, Morbius, and fight Carnage.
-At one point Venom gets captured and tortured by Carnage and later escapes.
+Once again, Spider-Man and Venom would fight him again after Carnage called out Venom on TV.
+Venom would later assemble his own team including Cloak, Dagger, and Morbius.
+They fight Carnage.
+At one point, Venom gets captured and tortured by Carnage and later escapes.
 He and Carnage later fight near a small plant and Venom defeats Carnage in a big explosion.

 However, some time later (in Separation Anxiety), the Life Foundation Symbiotes would return.
 After being separated from his own symbiote by the Scarlet Spider, Eddie Brock was sent to a research facility.
 The five Life Foundation Symbiotes broke into the facility to escape with Eddie.
 They kept Eddie captive until he would agree to help the human hosts control their own symbiotes.
 But one of the five symbiotes, Donna (Scream) would kill off the human hosts of her fellow offspring one-by-one.
 When the Venom symbiote escaped from it's imprisonment and rejoined with Eddie, the two would defeat Scream and leave her and her four dead comrades (with their symbiotes still alive) for the authorities (the remaining four symbiotes would merge into one and bond with Scott Washington to become Hybrid.